Drakkar-Software/OctoBot-Docs/Usage/Frequently-asked-questions-FAQ.md

 How much of my exchange funds will be traded by OctoBot ?
 ---------------------------------------------------------

 For now, OctoBot uses all the available funds to trade.
-Therefore it\'s possible that 100% of the exchange funds on an account will be traded.
+Therefore it's possible that 100% of the exchange funds on an account will be traded.

 Why is backtesting not using all available data ?